 “Operation” includes but is not limited to leasing services, contracting for services, planning, staffing, operating, financing, construction, and maintenance of a transportation project regardless of the source of funding.

-"Public transportation" means the movement of individuals and goods by publicly owned traditional bus, bus rapid transit, streetcar, light rail transit, commuter rail or other high capacity transit vehicle, complementary transportation services, or other conveyance that provides general or special service to the public, but not including school buses or charter or sightseeing service or transportation that is used exclusively for school purposes.
-Public transportation includes the movement of individuals and goods by privately owned bus, railroad car, high capacity transit vehicle, or other conveyance that, under a contract with the Authority, provides general or special service to the public, but not including school buses or charter or sightseeing service or transportation that is used exclusively for school purposes.
+"Public transportation" means the movement of individuals and goods by publicly owned traditional bus, bus rapid transit, streetcar, light rail transit, commuter rail or other high capacity transit vehicle, complementary paratransit transportation services, or other conveyance that provides general or special service to the public.
+Public transportation includes the movement of individuals and goods by privately owned bus, railroad car, high capacity transit vehicle, or other conveyance that, under a contract with the Authority, provides general or special service to the public.

 “Public transportation facilities” means any real property, facilities or equipment necessary for public transportation services including rolling stock, locomotives, stations, vehicle parking areas and facilities, rail lines, plants, equipment, work instrumentalities, and real and personal property and rights used or useful for public transportation.